databrary/design/ridir-16/narrative.md

 ## PROJECT SUMMARY (1 p)

 The widespread capacity to share and exchange data over the internet has transformed scholarship, but technical problems with incompatible formats, applications, and specialized proprietary environments hinder the free exchange of data.
-Video recordings rely on myriad established industry format and codec standards such than almost any video can be easily converted for any use, but the various annotation metadata that researchers laboriously generate in the process of their research remain locked in propiretary, incompatible formats.
+Video recordings rely on myriad established industry format and codec standards such than almost any video can be easily converted for any use, but the various annotation metadata that researchers laboriously generate in the process of their research largely remain locked in proprietary, incompatible formats.
-This proposal seeks support for specific enhancements to the NSF- and NICHD-supported Databrary (databrary.org) digital library that will make it easier for behavioral scientists who annotate or code video data to exchange, share, convert, access, and reuse these coding data, in order to increase the value and discoverability of associated shared videos.
+This project seeks support for specific enhancements to the NSF- and NICHD-supported Databrary (databrary.org) digital library that will make it easier for behavioral scientists who annotate or code video data to exchange, share, convert, access, and reuse these coding data, in order to increase the value and discoverability of associated shared videos.

-Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds of researchers across the behavioral sciences.
+Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds (*really only hundreds? isn't it more in the thousands and wouldn't that make it more compelling?*) of researchers across the behavioral sciences.
 Video powerfully captures behavior unfolding in real time and depicts how behavior changes across development.
-Video collected for one purpose can be readily reused for other purposes beyond those envisioned by the original researchers.
+Video data collected for one purpose can be readily reused for other purposes beyond those envisioned by the original researchers.
 With the creation of Databrary, the number of researchers actively sharing video and reusing shared video has grown, but technical barriers remain.

 This project proposes to enhance Databrary so that: